SUSE/libpulp/README.md

 library per se and a collection of tools used in the preparation of live-patchable libraries and in the application of live patches to running processes.
-In order to be live-patchable, a library must be compiled with patchable function entries<sup>1</sup>, then post-processed with the _post_ tool, but no changes to the library source-code are needed.
-Apart from that, processes must preload <sup>2</sup> _libpulp.so_ in order to be live-patchable.
+In order to be live-patchable, a library must be compiled with patchable function entries<sup>1</sup>, but no changes to the library source-code are needed.
+Apart from that, processes must preload <sup>2</sup>
+_libpulp.so_ in order to be live-patchable.

 <sup>1</sup> _GCC provides the -fpatchable-function-entry option, which adds nop
 instructions to the prologue of functions.
 These nops are used by Libpulp to